In this tutorial, we are going to learn few ways to list files in S3 bucket. In this series of blogs, we are using python to work with AWS S3.

 Listing files from some folder from the S3 bucket

-Often, we will not have to list all files from the S3 bucket but will list files from one folder.
+Often we will not have to list all files from the S3 bucket but just list files from one folder.
 In that case, we can use list_objects_v2 and pass which prefix as the folder name.
 Let us list all files from the images folder and see how it works.

 def list_s3_files_in_folder_using_client():